will-wright-eng/link-mgmt/docs/go-app/tui-design-document.md

 - `scrapeErrorType` - Error type if scraping failed (`scraper.ErrorType`)
 - `scrapeCtx` - Context for cancellation
 - `scrapeCancel` - Cancel function for the context
+- `scrapeStartTime` - Timestamp when scraping started (for duration calculation)
+- `scrapeDuration` - Calculated duration of scraping operation
+- `progressChan` - Channel for receiving progress updates from the scraper callback

 ---